 STEP 7: Placement

-- A CHOICES, Inc. worker contacts you about youth needing placement.
+- The CHOICES, Inc. placement coordinator contacts you about youth needing placement.

 - You welcome a foster child into your home.